MobiVM/robovm/README.md

 There are pre-built plugins for Eclipse and IntelliJ IDEA, for installation take a look at the [homepage](http://robovm.mobidevelop.com/).

-For using the RoboVM Grade plugin, follow the [README in the repository](https://github.com/MobiDevelop/robovm/tree/master/plugins/gradle)
+For using the RoboVM Gradle plugin, follow the [README in the repository](https://github.com/MobiDevelop/robovm/tree/master/plugins/gradle)

 ## Project Structure